Etejerina/a-walk-in-python/day_1.md

 ### Interpreted

-The program directly executes the instructions written, without requiring them previously to have been compiled into a machine language program.
+The program directly executes the instructions written, without requiring them to have been previously compiled into a machine language program.

 ### High-level

-Is a programming language with strong abstraction from the details of the computer.
+It is a programming language with strong abstraction from the details of the computer.

 ### Cross-platform